 For example, when collaborating on content with Su for its latest commercial, Honda had him write the narrative that ran through the ad, and Su also wrote and performed the music, as well as starring in the ad.
 On Weibo alone, the ad received hundreds of shares, and nearly 500 comments, and is just one of a series of mini-stories from Chinese Honda Accord owners.

 Su’s advice to a wannabe Chinese health and fitness influencer is to think outside the box and even look ahead to trends in the West when it comes to crafting content for a brand partnership.
-He’s currently exploring the potential for content inspired by Black Mirror’s current Netflix hit, “Bandersnatch,” in terms of how the show’s choose-your-own-adventure format could be applied to his own life, which currently spans a wide variety of activities and possibilities.
+He’s currently exploring the potential for content inspired by Black Mirror’s current Netflix hit, “Bandersnatch”, in terms of how the show’s choose-your-own-adventure format could be applied to his own life, which currently spans a wide variety of activities and possibilities.

 Peppered among his online posts about surfing and making music, Su has made time to give back to the environment where he spends most of his time.
-The Beijing-born health and fitness influencer recognizes the burdens of pollution, so when he lived in Hainan, Su hosted beach cleaning parties on his birthday.
+The Beijing-born health and fitness influencer recognises the burdens of pollution, so when he lived in Hainan, Su hosted beach cleaning parties on his birthday.
 “Now my surfer friends have taken over that legacy, celebrating their birthday with a beach cleaning party,” Su said.

-More millennial and Gen-Z consumers in China are motivated by opportunities to make a social impact and are environmentally conscious, and their favorite influencers are, too.
+More millennial and Gen-Z consumers in China are motivated by opportunities to make a social impact and are environmentally conscious, and their favourite influencers are, too.
 Brands that align themselves with these values should consider collaborating with a Chinese health and fitness influencer on content that reflects this to connect with their fans on a more meaningful level.

 “I always think people are willing to listen to something real,” Su said.
 “So if you talk about it from your heart and show that it’s a problem, they will want to do something.”